 Whether your back injury resulted from a recent accident or the long-term effects of an injury, you might be eligible for compensation if someone else caused or contributed to your back problems.

-A severe back injury can affect your work capacity and require extensive medical intervention, often at a cost that you cannot afford to pay.
+A severe back injury can affect your work capacity and require extensive medical intervention, often at a cost you cannot afford.
 If another party is responsible for your injury, they should have to pay for your losses.

 The Law Offices of Anidjar & Levine Can Help You Pursue Compensation for All Types of Back Injuries.